auth0/docs/articles/quickstart/webapp/aspnet-core/_includes/_login.md

 To add the `Login` action, call `ChallengeAsync` and pass "Auth0" as the authentication scheme.
 This will invoke the OIDC authentication handler you registered in the `ConfigureServices` method.

 After the OIDC middleware signs the user in, the user is also automatically signed in to the cookie middleware.
-This allows the user to be authenticated later.
+This allows the user to be authenticated on subsequent requests.

 For the `Logout` action, you need to sign the user out of both middlewares.